jasonbrown-alis/build/docs/guides/getting-started/introduction.md

 :::info Note
-The rest of the documentation is primarily geared towards [Alis Build Enterprise](https://alisx.com/#:~:text=Enterprise), which gives the simple process of design, implement and consume superpowers by providing a complete cloud development framework for teams and organisations.
+The rest of the documentation is primarily geared towards [Alis Build Enterprise](https://alisx.com/#:~:text=Enterprise), which gives the simple process of define, implement and consume superpowers by providing a complete cloud development framework for teams and organisations.
 :::

 ### Design and implement digital services